mulcmu/esphome-levoit-core300s/README.md

 U2 Pins 13/14 are serial RX/TX connection to the ESP32 GPIO16/17.
 Level shifting mosfets on bottom of PCB.
 TP10 and TP33 by the ESP32 are respective test points.

 Added a wire harness out the top with connections to the J1 header for the ESP32 and to TP10 and TP33.
 Push button added for boot mode.  esptool connected to the Core300s ESP okay.
-Using an ESP32 devboard to capture both sides of the core300s traffic on TP10 and TP33 with a little Arduino [project](https://github.com/mulcmu/ESP32_dual_serial_log).
+Used an ESP32 devboard to capture both sides of the core300s traffic on TP10 and TP33 with a little Arduino [project](https://github.com/mulcmu/ESP32_dual_serial_log).
 115200 8n1 seemed to capture traffic okay.

 Uploaded packet captures and mostly decoded.
 Looks like a 3 byte payload type or bitmapped structure.
 Filter life appears to be traced by the ESP, not stored in the U2 MCU.
 ESPHome will need to replicate some sort of filter usage metric.

+Custom UART component for ESPHome is mostly working.
+Expected feedback from air filter confirmed and buttons working to control unit via local network, no vesync app/cloud.

 #### Packet Header:

 `A5` start byte of packet

-`22` send message or `12` ack message
+`22` send message or `12` ack message  (`52` might be error response)

 `1-byte` sequence number, increments by one each packet